 Running reminds me to appreciate the world around me.
 I love trail running in the early morning because I can watch the woods wake up.
 I love morning runs along the Bay because I can take in the calm, clear water before the boaters and swimmers liven it up.
 I love running in the evening and seeing the colors cascade as the sun slips below the horizon.
 I love being reminded about how, in the grand scheme of things, I am really quite small.

-But most of all, I love the way I feel afterwards–I never wish I didn’t run–I only regret when I choose not to run.
+But most of all, I love the way I feel afterward–I never wish I didn’t run–I only regret when I choose not to run.